A new birth is required for entrance into Heaven, as the Lord said "Except a man be born again, he cannot see the kingdom of God" (John 3:3-7).

 1 Whosoever believeth that Jesus is the Christ is born of God: and every one that loveth him that begat loveth him also that is begotten of him.

-John 1:12 and Galatians 3:26 also testify to this fact - we are born again into God's family simply by putting our faith in Jesus Christ as our Savior.
+John 1:12 and Galatians 3:26 also testify to this fact - one is born again into God's family simply by putting their faith in Jesus Christ as their Savior.

 1 Peter 1:23